INDEX

 Human Rights Risk Assessment

-In the Human Rights Risk Assessment, we conducted an initial evaluation of which human rights risks could occur in the Seiko Group's supply chain (including our, suppliers, contractors, raw materials sources, and sales destinations).
-This involved surveys of risk awareness at each operating company through interviews and questionnaires, as well as identifying risks (both potential and actual) that the Group should consider based on recommendations from international organizations and NGOs, and actual risk cases in the industry.
+In the Human Rights Risk Assessment, we conducted an initial evaluation of human rights risks that may occur in the Seiko Group's supply chain (including our main company, suppliers, contractors, raw material procurement sources, and sales destinations).
+This evaluation was based on engagement with stakeholders (risk awareness surveys using interviews and questionnaires with each operating company), as well as issues pointed out by international organizations and NGOs and examples of risk cases within the industry.
+We identified the overall picture of human rights risks (both current and potential) that our Group should consider.
 Subsequently, we identified 14 significant human rights risks that require special attention based on the perspectives of “severity" (the seriousness of the risk’s impact on human rights) and “likelihood" (the probability of each risk appearing in our Group).
 We then created response policies for the prevention and correction of each significant human rights risk.
 There are seven significant risks that require particularly urgent attention.
 We are actively addressing them as a Group, regularly monitoring progress, and disclosing that progress on our Website.

 Initiatives Addressing Significant Human Rights Risks